-> Star of How to Train Your Dragon, Brave, The Late Late Show with Craig Ferguson also the writer of many a Doc Martin episodes according to IMDb (who knew!?).
-Craig appeared in what can only be described as a classic slice of sci-fi with a real Red Dwarf twist.
+Star of How to Train Your Dragon, Brave, and The Late Late Show with Craig Ferguson, Craig appeared in what can only be described as a classic slice of sci-fi with a real Red Dwarf twist.
 Dave Lister’s mutated Space Pneumonia causes numerous objects to appear and disappear, including falling fish and the Mayor of Warsaw from 1546 (who promptly explodes), and Lister’s Confidence and Paranoia both become physical beings too, with Ferguson taking on the role of Confidence.

 Craig has wandered an interesting path throughout his life from growing up in Glasgow, to joining a punk band with future Time Lord Peter Capaldi (called “The Dreamboys”) to then moving to America and becoming a bouncer.
 All this before entering comedy and not only becoming and actor/writer and presenter, but also an ad hoc therapist.
 For anyone that’s watched his chat show you’ll understand his therapist moments.
 If you ever get 10 minutes alone I’d suggest having a wander through YouTube for a few of his interviews – the Robin Williams one is particularly fantastic.